ExistensialReset/flowmosr/identity/WhoBuiltThis.md

 2. Conflict as Insight: Friction is data; I listen.

-3. Equal Participation: I will live by the system I designed in the first Nordic Pilot Node.
+3. Equal Participation: I will live by the system I designed in the first Nordic Pilot Node, if ever it comes.

 4. Direct Communication: I read every email myself.
 Reasonable, constructive messages always get a reply.